facebook/react-native-website/docs/flatlist-on-viewable-items-changed.md

 };
 ```

-Here [waitForInteractions](flatlist#waitforinteraction) is true, if the user hasn't scrolled or recordInteraction hasn't called, the viewable items aren't be calculated.
+In this snippet, [waitForInteractions](flatlist#waitforinteraction) is true.
+If `waitForInteractions` is set to true, only when the user scrolls or `recordInteraction` is called, `FlatList` will calculate the viewable items.

 ```
   waitForInteraction: true,
 ```

-Here, [`minimumViewTime`](flatlist#minimumviewtime) is 800, and [`itemVisiblePercentThreshold`](flatlist#itemvisiblepercentthreshold) is 75.
-This config means the item is marked as visible only if at least 75% of it is physically viewable for more than 800 milliseconds.
+Additionally, [`minimumViewTime`](flatlist#minimumviewtime) is set to 800, and [`itemVisiblePercentThreshold`](flatlist#itemvisiblepercentthreshold) is set to 75.
+This config means the item is marked as visible only if 75% or more of it is physically viewable for more than 800 milliseconds.

 ```
   itemVisiblePercentThreshold: 75,